 - Master Product Backlog and the Product Owner Team

 - The Nature of Change

 - Change Practices including the Enterprise Transition Team and the Transition Product Backlog

 - The Role of Consultants

 Practical Games and Exercises

-Exercises, case studies, and examples are used to assist participants to develop the knowledge, skills, capabilities and insights needed to make the shift from traditional management practice to the Scrum approach.
+Exercises, case studies, and examples are used to assist participants in developing the knowledge, skills, capabilities and insights needed to make the shift from traditional management practice to the Scrum approach.

 If you are a Project manager, Team Leader, IT/development manager, Product manager, Business analyst, Architect or developer, and you are interested in applying Scrum to maximise value creation and improve customer and employee satisfaction, this ScrumMaster course is for you!

-To benefit most from this Certified ScrumMaster course, you should have some experience of using Scrum and Agile methods on projects, before attending.
+To benefit most from this Certified ScrumMaster course, you should already have some experience of using Scrum and Agile methods on projects.
 Ideally, you will have read Agile Project Management with SCRUM (Microsoft Professional) by Ken Schwaber, prior to attending.